ayleray/MAPI-software/README.md

 MAPIsoftware 4.2
 - Adding an option for Machine learning (K-means and Gaussian Mixture) segmentation of the phasor image.
 - Adding an automatic treshold.

+MAPIsoftware 4.3
+- Adding an option for fitting.
+- Correcting bugs.
+- Adding an executable for Apple Silicon chips